A Daunting Prospect

 The US secretary of state Mike Pompeo said: Foreign Minister Zarif had been targeted because he acted on behalf of the supreme leader, Ali Khamenei.
 Zarif is a key enabler of Ayatollah Khamenei’s policies throughout the region and around the world, the designation of Javad Zarif today reflects this reality.

-The US president Donald Trump is very busy undoing what the previous president Barack Obama has done.
+The US president D. Trump is very busy undoing what the previous president Barack Obama has done.
 Advised by John Bolton, he uses Mike Pompeo to find him a strategy for his absurd tweets laden with grave consequences.

 For these men, the Saudis have clean hands in assassinations.
 Kim Jong-un writes beautiful letters, even when he encloses a missile or two, and are most pleased when Benjamin Netanyahu unlawfully puts up a sign in the occupied Syrian Golan Heights saying Trump Heights.

-Trump, by promoting and peddling conspiracy theories, leads an angry, racist and cruel presidency.
+D. Trump, by promoting and peddling conspiracy theories, leads an angry, racist and cruel presidency.
 He is dragging his country into darkness; something that US citizens have failed to stop.

 However, Iran’s internal affairs are not his business at all.
 It is difficult for me to admit, but the Islamic Republic of Iran is a sovereign country, and the outside world has to accept its representative, even if they are abhorred by the Iranians.
-It is not for Trump and co to decide for them.
+It is not for D. Trump and co to decide for them.

 However, M.J.
 Zarif and the Velayat-e Faqih he represents are our concerns wherever we are, in Iran or abroad.
 It is our duty to shake off the regime.
 The sanctions and secondary sanctions on Iran may be lessened only by the pressure of the Iranians on their own regime.